GauravVarma-web/travel-planner-agent/README.md

-# AI Travel Planning Agent
+# AI Travel Planning Agent - Tool-Based Agent

-An intelligent AI agent built using the ReAct pattern that helps users plan travel by accessing destination weather, flights, and attractions.
+An intelligent Tool-Based AI agent built using the ReAct pattern that helps users plan travel by accessing destination weather, flights, and attractions.

 ## 🌟 Features
 - Get weather information for various destinations